 Have you ever Googled the benefits of a mindfulness program in the workplace?
 Chances are, you found citations about reductions in stress, increases in focus and attention, improvements in health and increases in job satisfaction and employee engagement.
+(If you haven’t, see our compiled list at the end of the article).
 And you might wonder, if mindfulness can really do all that, could it be the miracle cure for all that ails us at work?

 The answer: No.

 Mindfulness is not a magic pill.
 Rather, it is an awareness, a focus on the present, a state of mind, and it takes time to cultivate this way of being.
 Yes, a breathing technique can help you center yourself in an acutely stressful situation, but if you only use it as a reaction to stress, you are not addressing the root of the issue -or- it can be very difficult to integrate into your workplace mindset.